 If you are a female and you make the first move, try to seek out love, or try to initiate a relationship, you are deemed “desperate,” “needy,” and perhaps even a “loser.”
 (Harsh, but yeah.)
 I mean no one will ever say such things in your face, but people will develop such perceptions about you—some consciously while some unconsciously so.

 It’s significantly worse when you make the first move and remain single.
 It’s like triple the shame.

 For the supposedly proactive females, sometimes people gossip about them behind their backs; sometimes people will mock their actions.
 Most of the time, people look at them quite differently after that, like women who have been scorned.

-Because of that, if you ever ask an Asian (especially woman) to try online dating, arranged dating, or any form of proactive approach to dating, they will usually react with resistance.
+Because of that, if you ever ask an Asian (especially a woman) to try online dating, arranged dating, or any form of proactive approach to dating, they will usually react with resistance.
 When you ask why, they probably won’t be able to give a clear response, other than because they just don’t want to or prefer to let things happen their natural way.
 There you have it: traditional Asian values at work.

 Addressing Common Misconceptions About Dating and Love